Stones River National Battlefield

 On January 2, 1863, fifty-seven Union cannons fired from this line ending the Battle of Stones River by killing or wounding more than 1,800 Confederates in less than an hour.

-The Battle of Stones River began on the last day of 1862 and was one of the bloodiest conflicts of the Civil War.
+The Battle of Stones River began on the last day of 1862 and became one of the bloodiest conflicts of the Civil War.
 The battle produced important military and political gains for the Union, and it changed forever the people who lived and fought here.

 Map showing location of park.